 It doesn’t matter if it’s October or March, it’s never too early to start your Christmas fund.
-Whenever I come across a 10 or 20 dollar bill that doesn’t have a purpose in my budget, I put it in my Christmas fund envelope.
+Whenever I come across a 10 or 20 dollar bill that doesn’t have a purpose, I put it in my Christmas fund envelope.

-Not being financially prepared for the holidays is a burden.
-Don’t let this happen to you.
+Not being financially prepared for the holidays can be a burden.
+Don’t let it happen to you.

 2| Have A Set Budget For Your Holiday List